tchiotludo/akhq/README.md

 - **Authentification and Roles**
   - Read only mode
   - BasicHttp with roles per user
   - User groups configuration
   - Filter topics with regexp for current groups
   - Ldap configuration to match AKHQ groups/roles

 ## New React UI
-Release `0.15.0` introduce a new UI based on React.
-This is the default one when you reach AKHQ.

-The old one is still available on path `/{cluster}/topic` but will be remove on release `0.16.0`.

-Since this is a major rework, the new UI can have some issue, so please [report any issue](https://github.com/tchiotludo/akhq/issues), thanks !
+Since this is a major rework, the new UI can have some issues, so please [report any issue](https://github.com/tchiotludo/akhq/issues), thanks!

 ## Quick preview
 * Download [docker-compose.yml](https://raw.githubusercontent.com/tchiotludo/akhq/master/docker-compose.yml) file